withoutboats/access-queue/README.md

 ## Safety

 `AccessQueue` is a concurrency primitive, but it does not allow mutable access to any value because it never guarantees that any access is exclusive.
-For this reason, `AccessQueue` is 100% safe coe, because its correctness properties do not have anything to do with memory safety.
+For this reason, `AccessQueue` is 100% safe code, because its correctness properties do not have anything to do with memory safety.